 Preparation:

-• If using fresh flowers, clean them thoroughly.
-If using dried flowers, ensure they are well-preserved and free from mould.
+• If using fresh flowers, ensure they are thoroughly cleaned.
+If using dried flowers, make sure they are well-preserved and free from mould.

 • Fill the bottom of the container with chamomile flowers.

 • Cover the flowers with water.
-The water should be at room temperature.
+This should be at room temperature.
 The liquid must completely cover the plants.

-• When filling the jar, lightly press the plants to help release their active principles.
+• When filling your jar, gently press down on the plants to help them release their active principles.

-• After maceration, strain the liquid using a coffee filter or muslin cloth to remove plant residues.
+• After the maceration time, strain the liquid using a coffee filter or cheesecloth to remove plant residues.

 • Store in a dark place at room temperature.

-• Shake the mixture daily for better extraction of active principles.
+• Remember to shake the mixture daily for better extraction of active principles.

 Uses in the garden